Sharpeli/magento/README.md

 ```

 #### Process to Run Docker Container On Azure Web App Service
-##### Deploy your site with procedures above
+##### 1. Deploy your site with procedures above
 Make sure your application settings of your web app are all conform the rules.
-##### Visit your website from a broswer and wait
+##### 2. Visit your website from a broswer and wait
-1. The Docker image will be pulled and run while the first request reach the server according to the value of `DOCKER_CUSTOM_IMAGE_NAME`, so you have to wait the web broswer to show the site page.
+The Docker image will be pulled and run while the first request reach the server according to the value of `DOCKER_CUSTOM_IMAGE_NAME`, so you have to wait the web broswer to show the website page.
-##### See an Notice page
+##### 3. See the Notice page
-2. It will take less than 1 minute to show this page, it means the docker container has been run and the apache server has been enabled.
+It will take less than 1 minute to show this page, it means the docker container has been run and the apache server has been enabled.
 ![alt text](https://raw.githubusercontent.com/Sharpeli/Packages/master/magento-optimization-images/magento-apache-enabled.png)

-##### Wait for several minutes and refresh the Notice Page
+##### 4. Wait for several minutes and refresh the Notice Page
-3. If you choose not to deploy Magento to production mode by setting `PRODUCTION_MODE` to false, you need to wait for about 3 minutes and refresh the web page to see Magento home page, however, if you choose to deploy Magento to production mode, for the time costing of switching to production mode, you have to wait for about 8 minutes and refresh the web page to show the Magento home page.
+3. If you choose not to deploy Magento to production mode by setting `PRODUCTION_MODE` to false, you need to wait for about 3 minutes and refresh the web page to see Magento home page, however, if you choose to deploy Magento to production mode, for the time costing of switching to production mode, you have to wait for about 8 minutes and refresh the web page to see the Magento home page.
 ![alt text](https://raw.githubusercontent.com/Sharpeli/Packages/master/magento-optimization-images/magento-home-page.PNG)

-##### That's it
+##### 5. That's it
-4. If the Magento home page show, you can try to visit the admin portal to check if the Magento run normally, what's more, you can optimize your website according to the tutorials below.
+4. If the Magento home page shows, you can try to visit the admin portal to check if the Magento run normally, what's more, you can optimize your website according to the tutorials below.

 #####Note:
 1. If you don't set values for environment variables above, default vaules will be used.